 The purpose of this course is to prepare these mentors for the critical role they will assume in improving the academic and social transition of their mentees by helping them achieve social and academic success across three areas of training:

 Upon completion of this course student mentors will:

-- Understand the academic, social, and cultural transition to college for various student populations.
+- Understand the transition to college for various student populations

-- Have an appreciation for diversity, and develop the ability to serve as a mentor and ally in diversity and inclusion.
+- Have an appreciation for diversity, and to be able to serve as a mentor and ally in diversity and inclusion for mentees

-- Understand the university and community resources that support academic, social, and cultural transition for various college populations.
+- Understand the university and community resources that support the transition for various college populations

 Peer Mentoring in STEM: Training for Mentors was developed through a supplement to a grant from the National Science Foundation to The Ohio LSAMP Alliance, HRD-1304371.